jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 What's your problem?
 And what tools do you need to solve it.

-If you're willing to use any tool, from a handgun to a solar panel, you're on the way to mixed-ideological politics.
+If you're willing to consider any tool, from a handgun to a solar panel, to solve your problem, you're on the way to mixed-ideological politics.
 If you think any tool is "off limits", you're at least partially stuck inside an echo chamber.
 You should want the freedom to choose.
-Not only because it's proven so succesful for other humans, but because it makes you a hero of evolution.
+Not only because it's proven so succesful in modern medicine and mixed-martial arts, but because it makes you a hero of evolution.

 And evolution has no limits, respects no rules, and declares no kings.